Ludovil/dci_final_project/README.md

 1. Your band just found a date 100 km away from your rehearsal room.
 Look for a band equivalent to yours among the users and see what they propose as a solution in terms of sleeping arrangements and equipment.
 If it works, this same band will be able to count on you in a similar situation.

-2. You have a date planned.
-You can propose a group in your network to do the support and in return they will do the same for your band on a future occasion.
+2. You have a date planned in your area.
+You can propose a group that belongs to your network to do the oppening act and offer them sleeping arrangement and equipment, and in return they will do the same for your band on a future occasion.

 **Main features :**